The Scientific Fundamentalist

 Criminals Look Different From Noncriminals

-Yes, once again, you CAN judge a book by its cover
+Yes, once again, you can judge a book by its cover.

 Posted Mar 13, 2011

-In this blog, I have repeatedly emphasized the fact that virtually all "stereotypes" are empirically true.
+I have repeatedly emphasized the fact that virtually all "stereotypes" are empirically true.
 If they weren't true, they would not be stereotypes in the first place.
 To my knowledge, all of the very, very few stereotypes that are not empirically true, for some reason, have to do with people's appearance.
 Hence, it is not true that beauty is in the eye of the beholder, and it is not true that beauty is only skin-deep.

 Another "stereotype" about physical appearance that is not empirically true is "you can't judge a book by its cover."
 In previous posts, I have explained that women can tell which men would make good fathers and which men would make bad fathers simply by looking at them.
 And people can tell who is altruistic and who is egoistic simply by looking at a 30-second video clip without sound.